QTM 106Luciferianism and the Christian Response

 "And throw that worthless servant outside, into the darkness, where there will be weeping and gnashing of teeth."
 (Matthew 25:30, NIV [E])

-- [Audit Note]: "Outer Darkness" is not a medieval invention but a phrase used by Jesus Himself.
-It describes the logical end-state of radical autonomy: total exclusion from the light, life, and community of God—not as arbitrary punishment, but as the natural consequence of a will that refuses integration.
+- Note: "Outer darkness" is Jesus' own phrase.
+It describes where radical self-rule leads: away from the light, life, and community of God—not as arbitrary punishment, but as the natural result of a will that refuses to be part of God's order.

 | The Serpent's Lie (Genesis 3:5) | The Gospel's Fulfillment (2 Peter 1:4) |